 India is no walk in the park.
 You can’t (or shouldn’t) just pack your bags and head here without at least knowing a bit of what to expect.
-India can be a slap in the face, but that painful culture shock can be followed by a gentle caress that massages all of your achy travel muscles.
-It can truly be a highlight of your travels IF you plan your trip properly.
+Travel in India can truly be a highlight of your trip if you plan your trip properly.

 Dariece In Her Typical India Attire, Usually Accompanied by a Scarf

 While many Indian men do seem to find western women irresistible, being stern and forthcoming can do wonders.
-For women, be prepared to cover up in India and do everything you can to avoid unwanted attention.
+For women, be prepared to cover up when you travel in India and do everything you can to avoid unwanted attention.

 A lot of people travel to India with very little.
 You don’t need much to get by here and in extreme cases, you’ll even see tourists without shoes!
 Regardless of how you choose to travel here, there are a few things you’ll want to bring.